monibu1548/supalink-ios-sdk/README.md

+# ⚠️ Archived Repository

+This repository is archived and no longer maintained.
+No further development will be done and issues or pull requests will not be accepted.

+Please use [hackle-io/supalink-ios-sdk](https://github.com/hackle-io/supalink-ios-sdk) for the latest updates and ongoing support.

 # Supalink iOS SDK

 The **Supalink iOS SDK** is designed to help developers integrate Supalink functionality into their iOS applications.
 With this SDK, you can easily handle **deferred deep linking**, **user session management**, and **URL handling** for sharing and redirection purposes.